blosavio/readmoi/README.md

         Overview
       </h3>
       <p>
         We write our document, one <code>.clj</code> file per section.
-Each section file contains hiccup/html forms with text liberally sprinkled with code examples.
+Each of those section files contains hiccup/html forms with text liberally sprinkled with code examples.
 Then, we create an <em>options file</em> that tells ReadMoi which section files to load.
-The options file also contains various…options (see below).
-Finally, we tell ReadMoi to generate the ReadMe, one markdown file and one <span class="small-caps">html</span> file.
-Generating the ReadMe files involves processing the hiccup forms, during which the code examples are evaluated and the returned values are inserted immediately next to the
+The options file also contains various…options (see <a href="#options">below</a>).
+Finally, we tell ReadMoi to generate the ReadMe files, one markdown file and one <span class=
-        Clojure form.
+        "small-caps">html</span> file.
+Generating the ReadMe files involves processing the hiccup forms, during which the code examples are evaluated and the returned values are inserted immediately next to the Clojure form.
       </p>
       <h3>
         Detailed usage
       </h3>
       <p>
-        The following steps assume a Leiningen <code>project.clj</code> file in the project&apos;s root directory.
+        The following steps assume a Leiningen <code>project.clj</code> file or a &nbsp;Maven <code>pom.xml</code> file in the project&apos;s root directory.
       </p>
       <ol>
         <li>
           <p>
-            Complete the <a href="#setup">setup</a>.
+            <strong>Complete the <a href="#setup">setup</a>.</strong>
           </p>
         </li>
         <li>
           <p>
-            Write our ReadMe sections.
-The format of each section&apos;s file is…
+            <strong>Write our ReadMe sections.</strong> The format of each section&apos;s file is…
           </p>
           <pre><code>[:section#<em>❬:section-href❭
 &nbsp; ❬hiccup content❭</em>]</code></pre>